-Determine if You Have the Right Personality to Be a Franchise Owner.
+Determine if You Have the Right Personality to Be a Franchise Owner

 One of the downsides to owning and running a franchise is that you don’t have complete freedom over how you execute the business.
 You’ll need to adhere to rules and policies set forth by the franchising agent.
 If you’re found breaking the rules you could end up in mediation, arbitration, or your franchise contract could be terminated.
 This is why it’s so important to make sure that you fully understand all the terms and policies before signing a contract.
 If you’re the type of person who wants more creative freedom, starting your own business from scratch may be a better option.

-What Home-Based Franchise Opportunities Are Available?
+What Home-Based Franchise Opportunities Are Available for Moms?

 Here’s a list of some of the home-based franchises with low to moderate startup fees.
-Please note, this list does not cover ongoing fees associated with each franchise — you’ll need to check with the individual companies for complete, up-to-date information, prices, and related fees.
+Please note, this list does not cover ongoing fees associated with each franchise — you’ll need to check with the individual companies for complete, up-to-date information, prices, and ongoing fees.

 - Startup fee: $15,000

 - Initial startup fee: $249